 History of St Mary's Church

-The Parish & Priory Church of St Mary was completed in 1450 and is at least the second church on this site, its predecessor being dedicated in 1259.
-There have probably been churches on the same site for over 1000 years.
+St Mary’s is a Grade I-listed building of considerable historical interest, its carved stone screen being the most imposing architectural feature.
+Completed in 1450, it is at least the second church on this site, its predecessor being dedicated in 1259.
+There have probably been churches on the same site for more than a thousand years.

 Of particular interest to visitors are the magnificent 15th century stone screen; the Kempe stained glass window; the Willis organ built in 1861; the restored oak wagon roof; the fine brass candelabrum in the nave; the Blackhall monument and the memorial plaque to Walter Venning (1781-1821), Russian prison reformer.